 "Woven into Shireen’s music is a longing reach for the ancient, organic, the feeling of village, a reverent nod to classic American soul, rock, and folk, a high five to 90s era r&b and pop, and a full-body embrace of Latin and world sensibilities."

-As a queer, first-generation Puerto Rican-Iranian-American raised in a suburb of San Francisco, Shireen struggled with low self-esteem, depression, and difficulty with belonging.
+As a queer, second-generation Puerto Rican-Iranian-American raised in a suburb of San Francisco, Shireen struggled with low self-esteem, depression, and difficulty with belonging.
 Little did she know these were symptoms of the generational trauma and cultural wounding that would become her work to heal.
 Beginning with early piano training then in her teens, self-taught guitar and voice, music became a lifelong tool for resilience.
 Shireen wrote songs to empower herself where she otherwise had no voice and these songs were her heartfelt companions.
 Her passion for songwriting and love for the music of her Latin heritage lead her to study Ethnomusicology at UCLA.
 In her last year of college, a life-changing experience abroad to Perú awakened in her a deep care for humanity as well as a budding awareness of her queer identity.
 She also came away with the skills to play the Afro-Peruvian cajón, an incredible gift that became a defining part of her musical journey.
 When she returned to the US it became clear she wanted to live in closer community and closer to nature.

 Shireen relocated to Central Oregon in her twenties, where she really began her personal healing work, nature as a a vital resource.
 During this time, she began performing her music publicly, delved more deeply into her songwriting craft, and began teaching music to youth.
 She also slowly found safety to fully embody her queerness.
 The lifting of years of self-repression yielded a notable increase in happiness, authenticity, and sense of self-love which would later inspire themes in her songwriting to help empower others finding their true identity.
 Out of a desire to better understand the healing power of music, in 2015 Shireen completed a certificate program in Sound, Voice, and Music Healing from CIIS in San Francisco which fortified her belief in music as a tool for transformation and propeller of movements.
 She created a business in service of community which centered around music as medicine through personal practices and group participation, which she continues to run today.